DiesDasJenes/diesdasjenes/README.md

         "tech trends 📈"
     ],

-    // Technologies I'm well-versed in, organized by domain
+    // Technologies I had the opportunity to work with, organized by domain
     technologies: HashMap::from([
         (
             "frontEnd",